Cimarron County, Oklahoma: Geography

 According to the U.S. Census Bureau, the county has a total area of 1841 sqmi, of which 6.1 sqmi (0.3%) are covered by water.
 It is the fourth-largest county in Oklahoma by area.
 It also has Oklahoma's highest point at 4973 ft above mean sea level on the Black Mesa.

 The northern part of the county is drained by the Cimarron River, which flows eastward, then turns north into Kansas.
 The southern part is drained by the Beaver River (sometimes also called the North Canadian River).
 The human-made Lake Carl Etling lies inside Black Mesa Park.

-The Boise City Airport (FAA ID: 17K) is about 3 miles north of town.
+The Boise City Airport (FAA ID: 17K) is about 5 km north of town.